BlockDevsUnited/hypersdk-wasm/x/contracts/wasmlanche/README.md

 # Wasmlanche Smart Contract SDK

-This SDK provides a framework for writing WebAssembly-based smart contracts with asynchronous capabilities for the Hyper blockchain platform.
+This SDK provides a framework for writing WebAssembly-based smart contracts with asynchronous capabilities for the HyperSDK.

 ## Core Features